lsst-sqre/repertoire/docs/user-guide/influxdb.rst

 See the `Gafaelfawr documentation on delegated tokens <https://gafaelfawr.lsst.io/user-guide/gafaelfawringress.html#requesting-delegated-tokens>`__ for more information.
 In other environments, this may be a user token created through the token UI, or a notebook token created by Nublado_.

-Then, call `DiscoveryClient.get_influxdb_credentials` with the name of the database (possibly obtained via `DiscoveryClient.influxdb_databases`) and that token:
+Then, call `DiscoveryClient.influxdb_credentials` with the name of the database (possibly obtained via `DiscoveryClient.influxdb_databases`) and that token:

 .. code-block:: python